Adult Book Clubs

 Book Club Kits

 Area book clubs are invited to take advantage of a service at the library.
-Book club kits contains 5 to 20 copies of a book and a set of discussion questions.
+Book club kits contain multiple copies of a book and a set of discussion questions.
 One member of a club can check out the kit, distribute books to the club members, collect the books after discussion, and return the kit to the library.
 This is an easy way for a book club to find enough copies of a book for everyone in the club.
 The kits check out for six weeks.
-They are located in the library near the Audiobooks, at the start of the Oversize collection.
+They are located in the library near the Audiobooks, at the end of the romance paperbacks collection.
+See a complete list here.
 If you have a suggestion for a book club title, please let Reference staff know at firstname.lastname@example.org or 309-343-6118.
+New kits are added a couple of times each year.

 The Galesburg Public Library has a book club kit for each of the titles below.